 View all posts

-• Mellisa Holtzman
+• Picture of Mellisa Holtzman

 Mellisa Holtzman is a Professor of Sociology.
 She joined the faculty at Ball State in 2002 and currently serves as the Director of Graduate Studies.
 Mellisa teaches introductory, sociology of law, and theory courses.
 She’s been the recipient of several teaching awards, including the John F. Schnabel Distinguished Contributions to Teaching Award from the North Central Sociology Association and the Outstanding Teaching Award from Ball State University.